-The general application fee for each programme is HK$300 (except for MBA, Master of Science in Finance and MBA in Finance).
+The application fee for each programme is HK$300 (except for MBA, MBA in Finance, and M.Sc. in Finance).
 The application fee, once paid, is non-refundable and non-transferable.
 The application fee should be paid online by credit card when you submit your application.

 You may log in to the Online Application System for Postgraduate Programmes to check your application status and pay the application fee by credit card.
 Please also note that the application fee, once paid, is non-refundable and non-transferable.